-This study was carried out by European Forest Institute on the behest of SCAR SWG FOREST (Strategic Working Group on forests and forestry research and innovation) and funded through CASA (Common Agricultural and wider bioeconomy reSearch Agenda) project, H2020 Programme under Grant Agreement no. 727486.
+Study carried out by European Forest Institute on the behest of SCAR SWG FOREST (Strategic Working Group on forests and forestry research and innovation).
+Study is funded through CASA (Common Agricultural and wider bioeconomy reSearch Agenda) project, H2020 Programme under Grant Agreement no. 727486